Scaling AI for Real-World Implementation and Impact

 Irina earned her B.A., Management (with Innovation & Entrepreneurship track) at Clark University in Worcester, and her M.S., Program and Project Management from Brandeis University in Waltham.
 She has received many awards at MIT for outstanding service, and she has extensive community volunteer work to her credit.

-Dr. Rong is a Program Director of Corporate Relations at MIT.
+Dr. Rong is a Director of Corporate Relations at MIT.
 He currently supervises a group of ILP program directors who promote and manage the interactions and relationships between the research at MIT and companies worldwide to help them stay abreast of the latest developments in technology and business practices.

 Previously, Dr. Rong founded IKA, LLC.
 He has led corporate development and product innovation and provided strategic advice to companies in corporate strategy, IT leadership, digital transformation, AI, enterprise content management, and customer relationships.
 He held senior roles in Harte-Hanks and Vignette Corporation.
 He held an EU postdoctoral research fellowship at the University of Edinburgh in Scotland where he started global collaborative research.